datomatic/laravel-enum-collections/README.md

 ```

 ## HasEnumCollections trait
-If you include also the `HasEnumCollections` into the model you can query the models with the new where functions `whereEnumCollectionContains`, `orWhereEnumCollectionContains`, `whereEnumCollectionDoesntContain` and `orWhereEnumCollectionDoesntContain`.
+If you include also the `HasEnumCollections` into the model, you can query the models with the new where functions `whereEnumCollectionContains`, `orWhereEnumCollectionContains`, `whereEnumCollectionDoesntContain` and `orWhereEnumCollectionDoesntContain`.

 ```php
 TestModel::whereEnumCollectionContains('field_name', FieldEnum::PRIVATE)->get()